 Minimum education requirement

-30 hours in accounting courses
+- 30 hours in accounting courses

-- financial or intermediate accounting
+- 6 hours of financial or intermediate accounting

-- cost, managerial, governmental or nonprofit
+- 3 hours of cost, managerial, governmental or nonprofit

-Accounting electives (including ethics if not used in business-related electives)
+- 9 hours of accounting electives (including ethics if not used in business-related electives)

-Three hours in business law
+- Three hours in business law

-27 hours in business courses other than accounting
+- 27 hours in business courses other than accounting

 Minimum experience requirement